Windows 10: intricate operating system with some issues

 - Select to Keep your files intact unless you want it otherwise.

 System Image is a third Windows 10 restore option we want to discuss about.
-It’s an integrated backup option, which makes a “snapshot” of the entire system, including settings, files, apps, and personal data.
+It’s an integrated backup option, making a “snapshot” of the entire system, including settings, files, apps, and personal data.

-First of all, you’ll have to create the backup:
+First of all, you’ll have to create backup:

-1. Open Control Panel and select System and Security option
+- Open Control Panel and select System and Security option

 Once the backup is created, you will be able to use it any time.
 To use a System Image Backup, please follow these steps:

-If you have created neither a System Restore Point nor System Image Backup, you can perform an in-place upgrade, aka repair install.
+If you have created neither a System Restore Point nor System Image Backup, you can perform an in-place upgrade, a.k.a repair install.
 For this purpose, you have to have a Windows 10 Installation media or create one.
-You can download a Windows 10 installation media from the official Microsoft’s website.
-Burn the iso file into a DVD or USB stick.
+You can download a Windows 10 installation media from the official Microsoft website.
+Burn the ISO file into a DVD or USB stick.